krahim/equinox/README.md

  b) R CMD check equinox_0.1-1.tar.gz (optional)
  c) R CMD INSTALL equinox_0.1-1.tar.gz

 Note: The version number may change, and you will likely have to set the PATH variable for other operating systems.
-This will also will require gfortran.
+This will also require gfortran.
 Please see the documention for your Linux distribution, Fink for Mac, or Rtools on CRAN for Windows.